necusjz/p/_posts/Top-K-Elements.md

 tags:
   - CodingInterview
 ---
-Any problem that asks us to find the top/smallest/frequent 'K' elements among a given set falls under this pattern.
+Any problem that asks us to find the top/smallest/frequent "K" elements among a given set falls under this pattern.

-The best data structure that comes to mind to keep track of 'K' elements is `Heap`.
-This pattern will make use of the Heap to solve multiple problems dealing with 'K' elements at a time from a set of given elements.
+The best data structure that comes to mind to keep track of "K" elements is `Heap`.
+This pattern will make use of the Heap to solve multiple problems dealing with "K" elements at a time from a set of given elements.

 ## LeetCode
 [Kth Largest Element in an Array](https://leetcode.com/problems/kth-largest-element-in-an-array/)